shayanpasokhi/lazy-mathematician/README.md

 ---

  - code.py -> Use regex
- - code2.py -> Use AST
+ - code2.py -> Use token and lexer for interpretation (syntax-directed interpreters)